Modelica® Language Specification version 3.7-dev

 13.4.2 Single File Mapping

-When mapping a package or class-hierarchy to a file (e.g., the file A.mo), that file shall only define a single class A with a name matching the name of the nonstructured entity.
-In a file hierarchy the files shall have the extension .mo.
+When mapping a package or class hierarchy to a file (e.g., the file A.mo), the file content shall match stored-definition in the grammar.
+In this case, the stored-definition shall only define a single class whose name (here, A) matches the name of the nonstructured entity.
+The filename shall have the extension mo.

 13.4.3 The within Clause